-It’s not uncommon for enterprise organizations to have custom content management systems, and unfortunately it’s also not uncommon for those systems to be unwieldy and hard to use.
+It’s not uncommon for enterprise organizations to have custom content management systems; unfortunately, it’s also not uncommon for those systems to be unwieldy and hard to use.

 For a fast-moving content marketing strategy, defer to simplicity.
-If you’re lucky enough to be able to carve out a unique section of the website, deploying a WordPress install on just that section can be beneficial for the most flexibility and user-friendliness moving forward.
+If you’re lucky enough to carve out a unique section of the website, deploying a WordPress install on just that section can be beneficial for the most flexibility and user-friendliness moving forward.

 Content Requires Several Roles

-At a startup, you may be able to write and edit a post end-to-end yourself.
+At a startup, you can write and edit a post end-to-end yourself.

-In an enterprise organization, you have to have several layers of quality assurance.
-This increases costs and time required, but also solidifies the brand that got the organization to where it is today.
+In an enterprise organization, you must have several quality assurance layers.
+This increases costs and time required but also solidifies the brand that got the organization to where it is today.
 Those dependencies are:

 - Professional editors

 These two editing roles are needed for content, whether contract or full-time.
 If you proceed without them, your content will eventually get flagged internally by creative teams.
-You’d rather be prepared to meet brand requirements out of the gate rather than wake up to bigger issues once your content starts getting attention.
+You’d rather be prepared to meet brand requirements out of the gate than wake up to bigger issues once your content gets attention.